-vertical

-Signal_data Matrix containing the FIDs or spectra, one line per FID/spectrum.

-subtype Specifies the drawing array:

-together Plots all the signals in the same plot. separate Plots each signal on a different page.

-stacked Plots num. stacked signals on stacked plots with the same x-axis.

-diffmean Plots all the signals in the same plot but subtracted by their mean at each point.

-diffmedian Plots all the signals in the same plot but subtracted by their median at each point.

-diffwith Plots all the signals in the same plot but subtracted by the row^{th} signal at each point.
+createWindow

+Signal_data Matrix containing the FIDs or spectra, one line per FID/spectrum. subtype Specifies the drawing array: together Plots all the signals in the same plot. separate Plots each signal on a different page. stacked Plots num. stacked signals on stacked plots with the same x-axis. diffmean Plots all the signals in the same plot but subtracted by their mean at each point. diffmedian Plots all the signals in the same plot but subtracted by their median at each point. diffwith Plots all the signals in the same plot but subtracted by the row th signal at each point.
 ReImModArg Specifies which of the real, imaginary, modulus, or argument part of the complex signal has to be plotted.
-Those plots are on the same page.

-Specifies whether the parts of the complex signal have to be put vertically or horizontally on the page if there are only 2 parts.
-If more, there will be 2 horizontally and 2 vertically anyway.

-xlab Label of the x-axis.

-RowNames Strings to use instead of the rownames as labels for the plots if subtype = row row to be compared to if the subtype is "diffwith".

-"separate".
-It should be a vector of the same length than the number of FIDs.

-num.stacked Number of stacked plots if subtype is "stacked".

-main If not NULL, the main title when subtype is different from "separate".
+Those plots are on the same page. vertical Specifies whether the parts of the complex signal have to be put vertically or horizontally on the page if there are only 2 parts.
+If more, there will be 2 horizontally and 2 vertically anyway. xlab Label of the x-axis.
+RowNames Strings to use instead of the rownames as labels for the plots if subtype = "separate".
+It should be a vector of the same length than the number of FIDs. row to be compared to if the subtype is "diffwith". row num.stacked Number of stacked plots if subtype is "stacked". main If not NULL, the main title when subtype is different from "separate".

-createWindow If TRUE, will open a new window.
+If TRUE, will open a new window.